TorBox-App/hosted-privacy_policy/README.md

 <h2 id="collected">Data TorBox collects</h2>

-<p>TorBox does not require personally identifiable information to register or use the service.</p>
+<p>TorBox does not require personally identifiable information to register or use the service.
+We also do not collect this personally identifiable information during your use of the service.</p>
 <p>As a TorBox user, at any point, TorBox may be retaining the following information about your account:</p>
 <li>Registration information.
 This includes email, hashed password and timestamps of account creation.</li>
 <li>Information about downloads.
 This one is a little complex so let's talk about it.
-When you add a torrent, we record the fact that you downloaded a torrent.
+When you add a torrent (or any other download type on our service), we record the fact that you downloaded a torrent.
 This log stays in our database forever.
 It simply says "This user downloaded a torrent at this time".
 We don't permanently store torrent information.
 The information we do store in our database, or caches is metadata about the torrent.
 This includes information like name, hash, magnet link, download speed, upload speed, status and more.
 This information does not include anything about the user other than who started the download.
 When you delete a torrent all metadata about the torrent is deleted permanently.
-All that will be left is the record that you downloaded a torrent, like we explained a bit ago.
-The torrent data is available to you and to you only.
-TorBox does not look at or access your torrents without express permission (usually done in support tickets).
-Your torrents you download are for you and you alone.
+All that will be left is the record that you downloaded a torrent, nothing more, like we explained a bit ago.
+The download data is available to you and to you only.
+TorBox does not look at or access your downloads without express permission (usually done in support tickets).
+Your downloads you create are for you and you alone.
 No one will ever know you downloaded it.</li>
 <li>Analytics information.
 We use SimpleAnalytics for analytics, which is a privacy first analytics platform and only takes in your device model, and the browser you are on.
 Pretty neat right?</li>
 <li>Other than that, it's third parties.
 You can view them and their privacy policies below.
 We try and make smart choices about who we choose to partner with, but if you have any complaints about privacy, you will have to contact them.
   <ul>